(Second of Two Parts)

 He found that out of 1,326 people taking ibuprofen over seven days, 11% exceeded the daily limit.4

 The risks of taking NSAIDs have been made very clear by the FDA.
 The agency has issued several warnings about them.
-Labeling information clearly states they can cause severe allergic reaction, severe stomach bleeding, and, apart from aspirin, increase the risk of heart attack, heart failure and stroke.
+Labeling information clearly states they can cause severe allergic reactions, severe stomach bleeding, and, apart from aspirin, increase the risk of heart attack, heart failure, and stroke.
 They should be taken for no more than ten days.

 Sharon Hertz, Deputy Director of FDA's Division of Anesthesia, Analgesia, and Rheumatology Products, describes the difficulties involved in assessing safety.